-Figure 12: Photo ASL-P334-16 - Looking north toward Starr Hill from the waterfront, June 8, 1902.
+Figure 13: Looking north toward Starr Hill from the waterfront.
 Mt.
 Juneau is in the background.
 Slopes appear to have been recently clear-cut with numerous stumps visible above the buildings.
 The exposed rock slope on the west end of Mt.
 Maria (Decker Hill) is the location of the pre-historic rockslide, where in 1913 another major rockfall event would occur.
+(Photo credit: Alaska State Library - Historical Collections, ASL-P334-16, Ark A. Tower Photograph Collection, June 8, 1902.)

-The perspective of the 1902 photo (Figure 12) makes it more difficult than the 1901 photo (Figure 9) to see the slope details, and apparent logging debris remaining above the upper end of 6th Street also obscures the slope.
+The perspective of the 1902 photo (Figure 13) makes it more difficult than the 1901 photo (Figure 10) to see the slope details, and apparent logging debris remaining above the upper end of 6th Street also obscures the slope.
 However, there are some swales and slope sections with few or no stumps visible, indicating that the Mt.
 Maria slope was not uniformly forested prior to clearcutting (red arrows).
 Above 6th Street, areas lacking forest cover appear to be associated with the rock bluffs visible upslope.
 Landmarks include 529 East Street at the blue arrow, St. Ann's Hospital staff residence (green arrow).
 Just to the southeast along 5th Street (in the foreground of the staff residence) were the Church of the Nativity, the chancellery, and St. Ann's Hospital (later the school, and now the Parish Hall, orange arrow), based on the Inventory of Historic Sites and Structures (1986) and various historical photos from the Alaska State Library.

-Figure 13: Looking north-northwest, this Google Earth view is from an eye elevation of about 1100 feet and in early spring (April 2020), so that the slopes currently lacking coniferous trees can be seen more easily.
-Several of the swales and slope sections lacking tree cover that were seen in the 1902 photo (Figure 12) are still visible in 2020, along with a few more paths (red arrows).
-The apparent alignment of the paths lacking trees is slightly different in Figures 12 and 13, due to the different perspectives of the images.
-The landmarks in Figure 13 are the same as those in Figure 11, except that the Nelson House II has been added here (purple arrow).
+Figure 14: Looking north-northwest, this Google Earth view is from an eye elevation of about 1,100 feet in early spring (April 2020), so that the slopes currently lacking coniferous trees can be seen more easily.
+Several of the swales and slope sections lacking tree cover that were seen in the 1902 photo (Figure 13) are still visible in 2020, along with a few more slide paths (red arrows).
+The apparent alignment of the paths lacking trees is slightly different in Figures 13 and 14, due to the different perspectives of the images.
+The landmarks in Figure 14 are the same as those in Figure 12.
+(Image credit: Google Earth 2022.)

-At the top ends of all the paths are rock bluffs or cliffs (Figure 13), which are the source of the rockfalls and rockslides that periodically scour out lower-growing vegetation along the paths, or damage mature trees alongside the paths if the debris is large enough.
+At the top ends of all the paths are rock bluffs or cliffs (Figure 14), which are the source of the rockfalls and rockslides that periodically scour out lower-growing vegetation along the paths, or damage mature trees alongside the paths if the debris is large enough.
 A couple of the paths seen in 1902 between Kennedy and Park Streets are obscured by trees in 2020 but are likely still present under the tree canopy.
 Some of the swales that seem to end mid-slope in this image likely continue further downslope under the tree canopy.
 In some areas of the slope, there are still some trees below rock bluffs, but they tend to be smaller than the trees on slopes not regularly affected by rockfall or rockslide debris (Figure 7).
 On the far left, the path shown crossing Basin Road represents the rock debris that impacted 712 Basin Road about 12 years ago (CBJ 2020).

-Three cutlines are visible in Figure 13: on the left, the powerline above Basin Road; in the middle, where an old cutline crosses over to the north side of Mt.
+Three cutlines are visible in Figure 14: on the left, the powerline above Basin Road; in the middle, where an old cutline crosses over to the north side of Mt.
 Maria; and, on the right, parallel to 6th Street, another old cutline crosses above the corner of 6th and Nelson Streets into Last Chance Basin.
-The latter two cutlines may be related to old mining infrastructure.
+The latter two cutlines may be related to old mining infrastructure, and/or powerlines.